best-practice-and-impact/ONS_minimum_RAP/README.md

 # Minimum Reproducible Analytical Pipelines (RAP) standards for the Office for National Statistics (ONS)

-This repository contains draft minimum standards for building Reproducible Analytical Pipelines at the ONS.
-The standards are not currently finalised, so this guidance is not official ONS policy yet.
-The site is published as an alpha version to get feedback.
-The contents of this repository should only be used for feedback purposes.

 ## Building the site

 Make sure you have [quarto](https://quarto.org/) installed and working before you start.